Lyme Science Blog

 What Happens If Lyme Disease Is Left Untreated?

-• Joint Inflammation (Lyme Arthritis): Some people develop ongoing joint pain, swelling, and stiffness, particularly in the knees.
-Over time, this can lead to lasting joint damage if not addressed.
+• Joint Inflammation (Lyme Arthritis): Persistent joint pain, swelling, and stiffness—especially in the knees—may lead to lasting joint damage.

-• Neurological Symptoms: The infection can impact the nervous system, leading to memory issues, brain fog, nerve pain, or numbness.
-Some people experience ongoing neuropathy, which may cause discomfort or weakness.
+• Neurological Symptoms: Lyme disease can affect the nervous system, causing brain fog, memory problems, nerve pain, or numbness.
+Some patients develop ongoing neuropathy.

-• Heart Complications (Lyme Carditis): The bacteria can interfere with heart function, leading to irregular heartbeats, chest pain, or shortness of breath.
-If severe, heart-related issues may require medical intervention.
+• Heart Complications (Lyme Carditis): Lyme disease can disrupt heart rhythm, causing palpitations, chest pain, or shortness of breath.

-• Muscle and Nerve Problems: Some people experience weakness, balance issues, or chronic pain that may require physical therapy or specialized treatment.
+• Muscle and Nerve Problems: Weakness, coordination issues, and chronic pain may persist and require ongoing management.

 Can These Effects Improve?